tooba-aziz-12/qonto-coding-challenge/SERVICE_DOCUMENTATION.md

 - Precision handling tests for high-value decimal input
 - Failure simulation tests for insufficient funds and missing accounts
 - Placeholder: Test cases for rollback and retry logic (pending implementation)

+## Future Improvements
+- Idempotency should be enforced on the /transfers/bulk endpoint to prevent accidental double transfers in the event of retries or network glitches
+- Monitory should be implemented to visualise incident patterns and quick finding of issues
+- Rate limiting should be added to protect against abuse or accidental system overload
+- Authentication and authorisation should be implemented
+- Message queues (e.g., Kafka, RabbitMQ) could be introduced for decoupling the transfer processor and the external notification system, increasing resilience
+- Timeouts and circuit breakers should be implemented for external service calls using a library like Resilience4j
+- The Service can benefit from clean architecture principles as the code base grows.
+DDD could help make code more scalable for this service
+- There should be a robust alerting strategy implemented on this due to the criticality of the feature i.e money movement
+- Currency support could be expanded to include multi-currency transfers with conversion logic

 # Project Setup Guide